Vuenc/ML3D-Lecture-Notes/README.md

-# ML3D-Lecture-Notes
+# About these notes
-My notes for the ML3D Lecture at TUM by Prof. Angela Dai.

-Files for chapters are in [Obsidian markdown](https://obsidian.md/), and the project is best viewed as Obsidian vault.
-I also included a markdown file `00 Notes joined.md` with all chapters joined that can be viewed on github (no LaTeX support on GitHub), and a corresponding HTML file `00 Notes joined.html` which includes LaTeX formulas.
+These notes are my lecture notes on the Machine Learning for 3D Geometry course held in the summer term 2021 by Prof. Angela Dai.
+The notes are based on the course slides [^1].
+Images are taken from the course slides and related research papers which are referenced in the notes.

+The notes are written in [Obsidian markdown](https://obsidian.md/) and are best viewed in Obsidian.

+[^1]: Angela Dai, Christian Diller, Yawar Siddiqui -- Machine Learning for 3D Geometry, lecture slides, summer term 2021